Virginia vs. Georgia Tech NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Virginia has combined with its opponents to put up more than 62 points only twice this season.
+- Virginia and its opponents have scored at least 62 points just two times this year.

-- Georgia Tech's games have gone over 62 points in three of six chances this season.
+- So far this season, 50% of Georgia Tech's games (3/6) have had more combined points than Saturday's over/under of 62.

-- The two teams combine to score 64.6 points per game, 2.6 more than the total in this contest.
+- The combined points per game average of the two teams, 64.6, is 2.6 points more than Saturday's over/under.

-- This contest's over/under is 11.9 points above the 50.1 these two squads combine to surrender per game this season.
+- These two squads combine to allow 50.1 points per game, 11.9 fewer than this contest's over/under.

-- The Cavaliers and their opponents have scored an average of 65.8 points per game in 2021, 3.8 more than Saturday's total.
+- The average total in Cavaliers games this season is 65.8, 3.8 points more than Saturday's over/under of 62.

+- The 62 over/under in this game is 4.4 points above the 57.6 average total in Yellow Jackets games this season.

 Virginia Stats and Trends

-- In Virginia's seven games this year, it has four wins against the spread.
+- Virginia has four wins against the spread in seven games this year.

-- This season, the Cavaliers have won against the spread in each of their two games as a favorite of 7 points or more.
+- The Cavaliers have always covered the spread this season when favored by 7 points or more.

 - Virginia's games this year have gone over the total in two out of six opportunities (33.3%).